-By eliminating the need for oxygen for propulsion, nuclear power offers a way to drive a submerged submarine at high speeds without concern for fuel consumption, to operate fully capable sensors and weapons systems during extended deployments, and to support a safe and comfortable living environment for the crew.
-Only a nuclearpowered submarine can operate anywhere in the world's oceans, including under the polar ice, undetected and at maximum capability for extended periods.
+By eliminating the need for oxygen for propulsion, nuclear power allows a submerged submarine to drive at high speeds without concern for fuel consumption, to operate fully capable sensors and weapons systems, and to support a safe and comfortable living environment for the crew.
+Only a nuclear-powered submarine can operate anywhere in the world's oceans, including under the polar ice, undetected and at maximum capability for extended periods.
 Further, nuclear power provides endurance at high speeds, allowing strategic changes of missions from one location to another.

-USS ENTERPRISE (CVN 65), USS LONG BEACH (CGN 9), and USS BAINBRIDGE (CGN 25) underway as part of Operation Sea Orbit
+USS ENTERPRISE (CVN 65), USS LONG BEACH (CGN 9), and USS BAINBRIDGE (CGN 25) underway as part of Operation Sea Orbit.

-Aircraft Carriers and Cruisers: With high-speed endurance to provide strategic flexibility; speed and responsiveness to provide tactical flexibility; and mobility while onstation, nuclear-powered aircraft carriers can respond to crises more quickly, arrive in a higher condition of readiness, and stay on-station longer with less logistics support than their fossil-fueled counterparts.
-Nuclear propulsion in aircraft carriers greatly enhances their military capability.
+Surface Ships: With high-speed endurance to provide strategic flexibility; speed and responsiveness to provide tactical flexibility; and mobility while on-station, nuclear-powered aircraft carriers can respond to crises more quickly, arrive in a higher condition of readiness, and stay on-station longer with less logistics support than their fossil-fueled counterparts.
 Mobility and security of fuel supplies are among a Fleet commander's greatest concerns.
 Nuclear propulsion dramatically reduces these concerns by providing the ship virtually unlimited high-speed propulsion endurance without dependence on fossil-fuel tankers or their escorts.
-As an example, USS ENTERPRISE (CVN 65), USS LONG BEACH (CGN 9), and USS BAINBRIDGE (CGN 25) departed the Mediterranean on July 31, 1964, for a 65-day, 30,000-mile cruise around the world, which was carried out completely free from refueling or logistics support.
+For example, USS ENTERPRISE (CVN 65), USS LONG BEACH (CGN 9), and USS BAINBRIDGE (CGN 25) left the Mediterranean on July 31, 1964, for a 65-day, 30,000-mile cruise around the world, which was carried out completely free from refueling or logistics support.
+Most recently, USS JOHN C. STENNIS (CVN 74) and USS ABRAHAM LINCOLN (CVN 72) completed around-the-world deployments in support of national tasking.